 Keep a copy of your Marketing Hourglass handy as you work through each of the following steps.

-There are a variety of tools and technologies which you can consider, but a modern marketing program usually includes:
+There are a variety of tools and technologies which you can consider for your total online presence (check out our list of usefull online tools for small businesses), but a successful modern marketing program usually includes the following 7 core components:

 I find it helpful to create a theme for each month that all of your content can revolve around.
 Each theme I use has a substantial topic related to my audience’s industry/pain points and represents an important keyword search term.